 I have worked in course coordination, lecturing and tutoring roles since 2009.
 In addition to teaching at the University of Sydney, I have taught in Communications at the University of Technology, Sydney (UTS) and the Performance Practices Department at the National Institute of Dramatic Art (NIDA).

-I currently work as a research assistant with an interdisciplinary research team on two ongoing projects within the Department of Cognitive Science at Macquarie University.
-One project is investigating skilled action and cognition as part of the ARC Discovery Project, “Mindful bodies in action: a philosophical study of skilled movement” led by John Sutton and Doris McIlwain.
-For the second project, I am developing a cognitive ethnographic method to bridge the gap between psychological studies of memory and the real world.
+Between 2014 and 2017 I worked part time as a research assistant with two interdisciplinary research teams on projects within the Department of Cognitive Science at Macquarie University.
+One project investigated skilled action and cognition as part of the ARC Discovery Project, “Mindful bodies in action: a philosophical study of skilled movement” led by John Sutton and Doris McIlwain.
+For the second project, which is ongoing, I am developing a cognitive ethnographic method with colleagues John Sutton and Celia Harris (among several others) to bridge the gap between psychological studies of memory and the real world.
 This is part of an interdisciplinary project investigating collaborative remembering in older Australians.

 Christensen, Wayne and Bicknell, Kath.
 (Submitted).
 “The predictive role of affordances in sports.”
 In Massimiliano L. Cappuccio (ed.)
 The MIT Press Handbook of Embodied Cognition and Sport Psychology.